Styler: learning formatting conventions to repair Checkstyle violations: Evaluation design

-Overall accuracy is an important metric to measure the value of tools.
-We investigate the accuracy of \Styler on real Checkstyle errors, which allows us to understand to what extent \Styler repairs formatting errors that have occurred in practice.
-Moreover, we compare the accuracy of \Styler to the accuracy of three code formatters, by using the same dataset of errors, to investigate if, and to what extent, \Styler outperforms the competing systems.
+Overall repairability is an important metric to measure the value of tools.
+We investigate the repairability of \Styler on real Checkstyle violations, which allows us to understand to what extent \Styler repairs formatting violations that have occurred in practice.
+Moreover, we compare the repairability of \Styler to the repairability of three code formatters by using the same dataset of violations to investigate if, and to what extent, \Styler outperforms the related systems.